Jennifer Aniston Prepares A Mexican Dish For A Special Friend On Friendsgiving

 “I know you love Mexican food — ‘Graciasgiving’ could be a nice thing for us.
 If you start doing it, everyone will follow suit.
 Just like with your haircuts!
 Everyone gets the same hair.”

-More than 3.6 million Instagram fans liked Jennifer’s multi-picture post which included the Mexican dish Jennifer prepared, the buffet table with a sign saying “Jimmy’s f**king enchiladas,” and a short video capturing Jimmy’s reaction to spotting the food that was supposed to take the place of turkey.
+More than 3.6 million Instagram fans liked Jennifer’s multi-picture post which included the Mexican dish Jennifer prepared, the buffet table with a sign saying “Jimmy’s f**king enchiladas,” and a short video capturing the host’s reaction to spotting the food that was supposed to take the place of turkey.

 Some 17,267 followers commented on Jennifer’s three-part social media post, including some of her Friendsgiving’s famous guests and other friends.